ARM-software/libddssec/doc/code_style.md

-Public functions, macros, types and defines must have the `dsec_` prefix (upper case for macros and defines) used to identify the library API and avoid name colision with other projects.
+Public functions, macros, types and defines must have the `dsec_` prefix (upper case for macros and defines) used to identify the library API and avoid name collision with other projects.
 - In addition to this prefix, each module's functions should have a prefix name specific to the module (e.g. `dsec_ta_<module>`,..).